MarlinFirmware/Marlin/Marlin/src/config/examples/delta/Anycubic/Kossel/README.md

 # Select the Configuration

-Please select the correct subdirectory for your printer.
+**Please select the correct values at the start of the Configuration.h file**

 The Kossel comes in 3 versions: